 Most hiking poles have a grip and a strap.
-Grips are often molded to fit a hand shape, so position the pole so your hand wraps around the grip in the way that feels natural.
+Grips are often molded to fit a hand shape.
+Position the pole so your hand wraps around the grip in the way that feels natural.

-To use the strap, hold it out at a 90 degree angle from the grip and slip your hand UPward through the strap.
-Then, separate your thumb from your fingers, lower your hand and wrap it around the grip so that the top portion of the strap is actually between your palm and the grip.
+To use the strap, hold it out at a 90 degree angle from the grip and slip your hand UPward (this is a common mistake) through the strap.
+Then, separate your thumb from your fingers, lower your hand and wrap it around the grip so the top portion of the strap is actually between your palm and the grip.
 The strap will pass underneath your thumb and wrap around the back of your wrist.
 This grip allows you to transfer more force through the strap as you use the pole, so you don’t have to grip as hard.

 Adjusting Hiking Pole Length